TransportServer resources

 • For TCP and UDP, the TransportServer resource must be used in conjunction with the GlobalConfiguration resource, which must be created separately.

-• For TLS Passthrough, make sure to enable the -enable-tls-passthrough command-line argument of the Ingress Controller.
+• For TLS Passthrough, make sure to enable the -enable-tls-passthrough command-line argument of NGINX Ingress Controller.

 TransportServer Specification